August Wilson Monologue Competition

 Goodman Theatre and Derrick Sanders, in collaboration with the Department of Performing Arts at The University of Illinois at Chicago (UIC), the League of Chicago Theatres, and True Colors Theatre Company are proud to partner in presenting Chicago's August Wilson Monologue Competition.

-The top three finalists participated in the national finals on May 5th and 6th in New York City.
+The top three finalists participated in the National Finals on May 5, 2014 at Broadway's August Wilson Theatre in New York City.
 The finals included a weekend of activities around the competition.
 National prizes included scholarships of $1,000 for first place, $500 for second place and $250 for honorable mention.

 About the Competition